Josh Nebo

-Joshua Okechukwu Nebo (born July 17, 1997) is an American-born naturalized Slovenian professional basketball player for Olimpia Milano of the Italian Lega Basket Serie A (LBA) and the EuroLeague.
+Joshua Okechukwu Nebo (born July 17, 1997) is an American–born naturalized Slovenian professional basketball player for FC Barcelona of the Liga ACB and the EuroLeague.
 He played college basketball for the Saint Francis Red Flash and the Texas A&M Aggies.
 In 2020-21 he led the Israel Basketball Premier League in rebounds per game.
+Born in the United States, he plays for the Slovenia national team.

 Early life

 Nebo was born in Houston and later lived in Katy, Texas, and grew up skateboarding and playing defensive end in football.
 He first began playing basketball in middle school.
 Nebo attended Cypress Lakes High School, where he was frequently overshadowed by teammate De'Aaron Fox.
 As a senior, Nebo helped lead Cypress Lakes to the Class 6A state quarterfinals in 2015.
 Lightly recruited, he signed with Saint Francis (PA).

 College career

 Nebo grew three inches and gained 50 pounds during his first two years in college.
 He averaged 4.9 points and 5.1 rebounds per game as a freshman at Saint Francis and finished second in the conference in blocks with 56.
 On February 2, 2017, he scored a career-high 24 points and grabbed 11 rebounds in a 78–61 win over St. Francis Brooklyn.
 As a sophomore, Nebo averaged 12 points and 8.3 rebounds per game.
 Nebo was named to the Third Team All-Northeast Conference (NEC) and NEC Defensive Player of the Year during his sophomore season after setting the single-season record with 89 blocks.
 Following the season, he transferred to Texas A&M.

 Nebo cited homesickness and the fact that his parents were not able to attend his games as the reasons for his transfer.
 He scored a season-high 21 points and had seven rebounds on January 12, 2019, in an 81–80 win against Alabama.
 Nebo made two starts as a junior and averaged 8.1 points and 5.3 rebounds per game.
 Coming into his senior season, he missed much of the preseason with a torn hamstring.
 Nebo scored a season-high 21 points in an 87–75 victory against Mississippi State on February 22, 2020.
 As a senior, Nebo averaged 12.5 points and 6.2 rebounds per game.